 Faculty How-to Guides and Instructions

-Welcome to Plastic Surgery The Meeting 2021!
-The American Society of Plastic Surgeons, The Plastic Surgery Foundation, The American Society of Maxillofacial Surgeons and The Rhinoplasty Society and The World Society for Simulation Surgery would like to thank all of our faculty, both in-person and on-demand faculty members for their time, energy and committment to the specialty.
+Welcome to Plastic Surgery The Meeting 2022 The American Society of Plastic Surgeons, The Plastic Surgery Foundation, The American Society of Maxillofacial Surgeons, The Rhinoplasty Society and The World Society for Simulation Surgery would like to thank all of our faculty, both in-person and on-demand faculty members for their time, energy and committment to the specialty.